-If you're a care experienced student we'll provide tailored employability support to you through our student employability service, RealWORKS.
+If you're a care experienced student we'll provide tailored employability support to you through our student Employability Service.
 This includes:

 A Talent Coach

 Where we've been notified that you're care experienced, we'll proactively reach out to you to offer support with your career development.
-You can also contact the RealWORKS team directly by emailing email@example.com.
+You can also contact the Employability Team directly by emailing email@example.com.

-Our Talent Coaches will introduce you to the services available through RealWORKS including an introduction to the REAL model of student development and an overview of the services available to you, including online tools and platforms, career events and support with job search and finding part-time jobs.
+Our Talent Coaches will introduce you to the support available through the Employability Service including an introduction to student development and an overview of the services available to you, including online tools and platforms, career events and support with job search and finding part-time jobs.